 It was a long-time dream to open up a cafe in our beloved hometown of rural Viroqua, Wisconsin (population 4500).
-And this finally became a reality when baker extraordinaire, Allison Sandbeck expressed interest in taking the leap to follow her passion and teaming up with Kickapoo Coffee owners, Caleb Nicholes and TJ Semanchin and building owner, Paul Deutsch to finally make it happen.
+And this finally became a reality when baker extraordinaire, Allison Sandbeck teamed up with Kickapoo Coffee owners, Caleb Nicholes and TJ Semanchin to make it happen.

-When you visit, you’ll discover a teeming bakery case and light and hearty breakfast and lunch menu inspired entirely by the area’s local and organic bounty (Viroqua is at the epicenter of one of the highest concentrations of organic farms in the country).
+When you visit, you’ll discover a teeming bakery case and breakfast and lunch menu inspired entirely by the area’s local and organic bounty.

 For more than a decade, we have been sourcing and roasting the highest quality, organic coffees and selling them to cafes, co-ops and grocery stores throughout the Upper Midwest and beyond.
 In opening this café, we’re honored to deepen the connection between the coffee growing communities with which we partner and our own and to showcase the hard work of farmers, near and far.